grafo3a/activbox/README.md

-# activbox
+# About ActivBox

-A great ticketing tool
+This app is on its 1st steps to become a great ticketing tool.